-Utilize iFlyer even more to scope out who organizes what, and then send these individuals messages over Facebook, Soundcloud, or more boldly: in person.
+Utilize iFlyer, even more, to scope out who organizes what, and then send these individuals messages over Facebook, Soundcloud, or more boldly: in person.
 All of my gigs were sealed with this route.
 While I can’t post anything on here that will help you overcome your social anxiety (legally anyway), direct social interaction is undoubtedly the best way to secure your gig in Tokyo.

 Responsiveness to online messages is highly uncertain: Facebook routes your messages into an “Others” inbox for people that aren’t already “Friends” with you.
 And for those you do manage to become “Friends” with, they may have “Seen” your message, but it certainly doesn’t guarantee a reply.
 Thick skin is a must.

-2) Full Time Residency at a Club/Lounge/Bar
+2) Full-Time Residency at a Club/Lounge/Bar

 Outside of event organizers, you can also target venue booking managers or owners of various clubs, bars, or lounges.
 While you can do this online and via email, it will more than likely need to proceed in Japanese and, as mentioned above, may be met with no response.
-As such, your best best is to simply explore the nightlife regions of Shibuya, Roppongi, and Shinjuku:
+As such, your best bet is to simply explore the nightlife regions of Shibuya, Roppongi, and Shinjuku:

 “All I really did was wander into a bar and I noticed they had a booth but no DJ (even though it was peak time).
 I asked them if they needed a DJ and told them that I could do it.
 I trialled the next week and I got the job.
 I did the same thing in my home country.
 It pays to notice.”

-(Full Time DJ; Kabukicho, Shinjuku)
+(Full-Time DJ; Kabukicho, Shinjuku)